 In addition to Delta Lake and Auto Loader, Structured Streaming can connect to messaging services such as Apache Kafka.

 Databricks supports a number of edge features not found in Apache Spark to help customers get the best performance out of Structured Streaming.
-Learn more about these features and other recommendations for Production considerations for Structured Streaming applications on Databricks.
+Learn more about these features and other recommendations for Production considerations for Structured Streaming.

-For introductory notebooks and notebooks demonstrating example use cases, see Examples for working with Structured Streaming on Databricks.
+For introductory notebooks and notebooks demonstrating example use cases, see Structured Streaming patterns on Databricks.